 WISCONSIN STANDARDS WATERFORD DIGITAL RESOURCES WATERFORD TEACHER RESOURCES SCI.ETS1: Example Three-Dimensio nal Performance Indicators K-2-ETS1-1.
 Ask questions, make observations, and gather information about a situation people want to change to define a simple problem that can be solved through the development of a new or improved object or tool.
-Song: Inventing Books: Inventions All Around; I Want to Be a Scientist Like Wilbur and Orville Wright Inventions • More to Explore Experiment: Recycling; Simple Machines K-2-ETS1-2.
+Song: Inventing Books: Inventions All Around; I Want to Be a Scientist Like Wilbur and Orville Wright Inventions More to Explore Experiment: Recycling; Simple Machines K-2-ETS1-2.
 Develop a simple sketch, drawing, or physical model to illustrate how the shape of an object helps it function as needed to solve a given problem.
-Waterford encourages everyone to have writing, drawing, and art materials available for children's creations.
-Book: How Did the Chicken Cross the Road?
-Simple Machines K-2-ETS1-3.
+Waterford encourages everyone to have writing, drawing, and art materials available for children's creations. • Book: How Did the Chicken Cross the Road? • Simple Machines K-2-ETS1-3.
 Analyze data from tests of two objects designed to solve the same problem to compare the strengths and weaknesses of how each performs.
-Book: Warm Soup for Dedushka Heat Movement Movement of Heat Heat Experiment More to Explore Experiment: Evaporation DISCIPLINARY CORE IDEAS (DCI) ENGINEERING, TECHNOLOGY, SCI - ENGINEERING, TECHNOLOGY, AND THE APPLICAT ENCE, AND SOCIETY ION OF SCIENCE 2 (ETS2) - LINKS AMONG cience and engineering practices, crosscutting concept make sense of phenomena and solve problems. ts, and an understanding of links among engineerin SCI.ETS2.A: Interdependence of Sc ience, Engineering, and Technology CI.ETS2.A.K-2 Designs can be conveyed through sketches, drawings, or physical models.
+Book: Warm Soup for DedushkaHeat MovementMovement of HeatHeat Experiment More to Explore Experiment: Evaporation DISCIPLINARY CORE IDEAS (DCI) ENGINEERING, TECHNOLOGY, SCI - ENGINEERING, TECHNOLOGY, AND THE APPLICAT ENCE, AND SOCIETY ION OF SCIENCE 2 (ETS2) - LINKS AMONG Standard SCI.ETS2: Students use so cience and engineering practices, crosscutting concep make sense of phenomena and solve problems. ts, and an understanding of links among engineering SCI.ETS2.A: Interdependence of Science, Engineering, and Technology CI.ETS2.A.K-2 Designs can be conveyed through sketches, drawings, or physical models.
+These representations are useful in communicating ideas for a problem's solutions to other people.
 Waterford encourages everyone to have writing, drawing, and art materials available for children's creations.
-More to Explore Experiment: Simple MachinesLearning Together: Inventions
+More to Explore Experiment: Simple Machines Learning Together: Inventions